onema/kt-robots/README.md

 This task will
 - Compile the `lambda-robots` project
-- Deploy the lambda functions to your AWS account in the `us-east-2` (Ohio) region
+- Deploy the lambda functions to your AWS account in the `us-east-2` (Ohio) region using Terraform
+- The terraform code is located in the `lambda-robots/infrastructure` directory
 </details>

 <details>